keithjgrant/Taming-CSS/Crawling/chapter4.md

 Using ems can be a very convenient when setting properties such as `padding`, `height`, `width`, or `border-radius`, because these will scale evenly with the element if it inherits different font sizes or the user changes their font settings.

-So if ems are defined by the font size, let see what happens when we use them to set the `font-size`:
+As I mentioned above, we should use a relative unit for font size, let see what happens when we use ems:

 ```css
 .em-example-2 {